bigbizze/tweet-deleter/README.md

 Use at your own risk (it worked fine for me for what that's worth).

 NOTE:
 The version of python-twitter included in the virtual environmennt is slightly modified so that the "GetUserTimeline" function returns the raw JSON response from twitter instead of their wrapper for it.
+To do this I added a single non-blank line to the api.py file in python-twitter, as detailed below.
+If you don't use the included virtual environment, make sure you change this prior to using it.

 Originally:
 ![alt text](https://i.imgur.com/I7T8nDI.png)